milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 7. How We Protect Information

-We take the security of personal information, including U.S. Social Security numbers, seriously and work to limit access to personal information to authorized employees, agents, contractors or vendors.
+We take the security of personal information, including U.S. Social Security numbers, seriously and work to limit access to personal information to authorized employees, agents, contractors, or vendors.
 We also maintain physical, electronic and procedural safeguards designed to protect the information against loss, misuse, damage or modification and unauthorized access or disclosure while in our possession.

 8. Reporting Security Vulnerabilities